The Falcon and the Winter Soldier is a strangely messy show

 For me, that dynamic between the heroes was the reason I wanted to watch this in the first place.
 Every time you get a taste of it, it's the highlight of the show.

 This lack of focus has made the show less essential than it could've been.
-The show has two great leads who we know can be fun together – and one big threat, in a new, off-brand Captain America who definitely needs to have his ass kicked.
-With just two episodes left of the show, it's hard to feel like the real potential of the show has been truly met.
+The Falcon and the Winter Soldier has two great leads who we know can be fun together – and one big threat, in a new, off-brand Captain America who definitely needs to have his ass kicked.
+With just two episodes left of the show, it's hard to feel like the real potential of the series has been truly met.

 Still, I'd love for Marvel to change my mind on this before it's all over.